 The only fact about any of the Amityville Horror films is that the DeFeo family was murdered in their sleep inside the house on 112 Ocean Avenue.
-The real horror is what the surviving relatives must endure every time one of these lousy films is made.
+The real horror is what the surviving relatives of the murdered Defeo’s must endure every time one of these lousy films is made.

 Hollywood cynicism goes beyond making bad films and trying to pass them off as good or worse yet, classics.
 The real cynicism is from the studios that torture the DeFeo family and make a buck off a terrible situation.
 As a result, I wonder, has any studio that made these films ever donated a few posthumous bucks to the DeFeo family for their trouble?
 I’m not one for reparations, but many of these films invoke the DeFeo name.
 Maybe a scholarship or two set up in memory of the victims?
 A lot of people made a lot of money off this family’s tragedy.
 As a result, they might be owed something.